Jackington6600/Arcus/Arcus.md

 There are 6 main attributes that all creatures and characters will have:

-**Strength (STR)** - a character's physical strength and brute force.
+**<fort>Strength (STR)</fort>** - a character's physical strength and brute force.
 Primarily affects attacks with some melee weapons and ability to use a shield.

-**Constitution (CON)** - a combination of the character's overall health and endurance.
+**<fort>Constitution (CON)</fort>** - a combination of the character's overall health and endurance.
 Primarily affects your HP total.

-**Dexterity (DEX)** - a character's hand-eye coordination, balance, and overall grace.
+**<refl>Dexterity (DEX)</refl>** - a character's hand-eye coordination, balance, and overall grace.
 Primarily affects your armour class, attacks with some melee weapons, and thrown ranged attacks.

-**Perception (PER)** - a character's senses/awareness, ability to aim, and their instinctive ability to pick up on details.
+**<refl>Perception (PER)</refl>** - a character's senses/awareness, ability to aim, and their instinctive ability to pick up on details.
 Primarily affects initiative and ranged weapon attacks.

-**Intelligence (INT)** - a character's logic and reasoning capabilities as well as memory and knowledge.
+**<will>Intelligence (INT)</will>** - a character's logic and reasoning capabilities as well as memory and knowledge.
 Primarily affects some spellcasting abilities and your number of skills.

-**Spirit (SPI)** - a character's mental resolve, confidence and creativity.
+**<will>Spirit (SPI)</will>** - a character's mental resolve, confidence and creativity.
 Primarily affects some spellcasting abilities and your total resistance points.

 Attribute values commonly range from 10 to 20, where 10 roughly describes the average human capability, but can range from 1 to 30 in some creatures.
 The value of the attribute will generate a modifier that can be added to dice rolls.